-When NAT function is enabled on SE5901B, additional set of parameters which are WAN Port and DHCP Server fields will appear as shown in Figure 4.16.
+When NAT function is enabled on SE5901B, additional set of parameters which are WAN Port and DHCP Server fields will appear as shown in Figure 4.15.
 The WAN Port option will allow the user to select a port on SE5901B that can access or connect to the Internet from the drop-down list such as LAN1.
-Note that SE5901B only supports one LAN (Local Area Network) port that can access the Internet through the WAN Port or is designated as the port that can connect to the Internet in this option.
-The next option is the DHCP Server or Dynamic Host Configuration Protocol Server which is another function on SE5901B under the NAT Settings.
+Note that SE5901B only support one LAN (Local Area Network) port that can access the Internet through the WAN Port or is designated as the port that can connect to the Internet in this option.
+The next option is the DHCP Server or Dynamic Host Configuration Protocol

+Server which is another function on SE5901B under the NAT Settings.
 This will allow SE5901B to automatically assign IP address for its local network.
 If the DHCP Server option is enabled (by checking the Enable box behind DHCP Server option), IP Pool Start Address and IP Pool End Address fields will appear under it.
-The IP Pool Addresses are the range of addresses inside these two fields.
+The IP Pool Addresses are the range of addresses that DHCP Server will be used to configure local IP addresses.
+The user can enter the starting and ending addresses inside these two fields.
 The DHCP Server function inside SE5901B can only support one LAN port and provide that port with IP address in the given range (from IP Pool Start Address to IP Pool End Address).
 Note that the range must be in NAT LAN port's network segment.